powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 # Deploying Ubuntu root on ZFS with MAAS

-With recent updates to [MAAS](https://maas.io/) and [Curtin](https://launchpad.net/curtin), deploying Ubuntu with a ZFS root disk is now possible!
+With [recent updates](https://docs.maas.io/2.4/en/intro-new) to [MAAS](https://maas.io/) and [Curtin](https://launchpad.net/curtin), deploying Ubuntu with a ZFS root disk is now possible!
 Curtin added [zfsroot support](https://git.launchpad.net/curtin/commit/?id=15c15c7d496fe2f20a4f998fe0892fb3834c0a7a) earlier this year and MAAS has now exposed the option.

-ZFS is known for its amazing list of features:
+ZFS is known for an amazing list of features:

 * copy-on-write cloning
-* continuous integrity checking against data corruption
+* continuous integrity checking
 * snapshots
 * automatic repair
 * efficient data compression

-The following takes a look at how using ZFS for the root filesystem of an Ubuntu system can take advantage of these features.
+The following article takes a look at how using ZFS for the root filesystem of an Ubuntu system can take advantage of these features.

 ## MAAS Configuration